 Memorial visuals can help you focus on the happiness you and your deceased loved one once shared.
 The summary can be shared as a document or can be shared as a card or postcard.
 It can also be shared digitally via email or social media – all of which can be helpful during the grieving process.
-Memorial visuals also make a beautiful record to share with future generations interested in the stories of their ancestors.
-Memorial visuals make memories tangible, representing the individuality of your loved one, and help you keep their legacy alive.
+Memorial visuals also can make a beautiful record to share with future generations interested in the stories of their ancestors.
+Memorial visuals can make memories tangible, representing the individuality of your loved one, and can help you keep their legacy alive.

 Barrett's Memorial Visual was drawn by Kriss Whittmann

 Bernard's Memorial Visual was drawn by Sherrill Knezel

 William's Memorial Visual was drawn by Jill Greenbaum

 O.C.
 Boldt's Memorial Visual was drawn by Sherrill Knezel

 Tom Johnson's Memorial Visual was drawn by Sherrill Knezel